Driving a truck at night is particularly dangerous because the truck has a much longer stopping distance than a passenger automobile.

 Even if trucks are traveling at low speeds, their sheer massive size will do tremendous damage to a passenger automobile.

-Pennsylvania law firm Anapol Schwartz had a lawsuit case where a truck moving at under 10 mph folded a Toyota Camry completely in half, trunk over hood; then, rode up on top of the Toyota Camry and crushed it like a pancake.
+Pennsylvania law firm Anapol Weiss had a lawsuit case where a truck moving at under 10 mph folded a Toyota Camry completely in half, trunk over hood; then, rode up on top of the Toyota Camry and crushed it like a pancake.

 The reason truck drivers need to act and drive like professionals are because of the massive amounts of energy and force associated with trucks even at slow speeds.